Warnings for Abilify MyCite

 General Instructions For Use

-Instruct patients to refer to the app store to ensure compatibility with their specific smartphone.
+- Refer to the app store to ensure compatibility with their specific smartphone.

-Managing Lost Or Disabled Mobile Device
+Managing Lost Or Disabled Smartphone

-Using The Mycite Patch In Different Environments
+Using The MYCITE Patch In Different Environments

 Suicidal Thoughts And Behaviors

-treatment and when the dosage is adjusted up or down and instruct them to report such symptoms to the
+Advise patients and caregivers to look for the emergence of suicidality, especially early during treatment and when the dosage is adjusted up or down and instruct them to report such symptoms to the healthcare provider [see BOXED WARNING, WARNINGS AND PRECAUTIONS].

 Neuroleptic Malignant Syndrome (NMS)